The Wild Robot (book series): Reception

 The Wild Robot Escapes is a Junior Library Guild book and received starred reviews from Booklist and School Library Journal.

 Reviewers often referred to The Wild Robot Escapes as "thought-provoking".
-According to Booklist's Julia Smith, "warmth and gentleness course through the novel, even as dangers emerge".
+According to Booklists Julia Smith, "warmth and gentleness course through the novel, even as dangers emerge".
 Smith also discussed how "the narrator acts as an honest and reassuring friend who periodically breaks from storytelling to explain difficult truths to young readers".
 While Kirkus Reviews noted that the novel is "not as effervescent as Roz's first outing", they found "it is still a provocatively contemplative one".

 In 2018, Booklist included The Wild Robot Escapes on their "Top 10 Incredible Journeys in Middle-Grade Novels" list.
 The following year, the Association for Library Service to Children included the audiobook on their list of Notable Children's Recordings, and it was named on The Eleanor Cameron Notable Middle Grade Books List.

 The Wild Robot was nominated for the Goodreads Choice Award for Middle Grade & Children's (2016) and was a Charlotte Huck Award honor book (2017).

+Film adaptation

+DreamWorks will adapt The Wild Robot Escapes into an animated film, which will serve as a sequel to the 2024 film.

 The Wild Robot Protects (2023)

 The Wild Robot Protects (ISBN 978-0-316-66941-2) was published on September 26, 2023.
 In the novel, Roz learns about a "Poison Tide", which kills the plants and fish it touches.
 To help protect the island, Roz and the animals move "their sea-dwelling friends" to an inland pond.
 However, drama increases as everyone deals with limited living spaces and dwindling resources.
-By accident, Roz learns she's waterproof and protected from the Poison Tide.
+By accident, Roz learns she is waterproof and protected from the Poison Tide.
 With this new information, she swims out to address the root cause of the problem.